yamanadamnor/dotfiles/zsh/.config/.zsh/pure/readme.md

 ## Overview

 Most prompts are cluttered, ugly and slow.
-I wanted something visually pleasing that stayed out of my way.
+We wanted something visually pleasing that stayed out of our way.

 ### Why?